austinmama/dl/order-nsp.md

       * **Classic Infrastructure** networks allow you to connect to IBM Cloud classic resources.
 Only one classic infrastructure connection is allowed per Direct Link gateway.
       * **VPC** networks can contain either first or second generation compute resources, allowing you to connect to your account’s VPC resources.

    You cannot request a connection to a network in another account when you create a gateway.
-However, you can request connection to a network in another account after a gateway is provisioned.
-You also can create classic infrastructure and VPC connections after a gateway is created.
+However, you can request a connection to a network in another account after a gateway is provisioned.
+You also can create connections (classic infrastructure or VPC) after a gateway is created.
 For more information, see [Adding virtual connections to a Direct Link gateway](/docs/dl?topic=dl-add-virtual-connection).
    {:important}

    The routing option that you selected determines the reachability of the resources in the selected location.
-If you selected the **Global** routing option along with your location selections, the **Regions** menu list displays all the regions that are globally available in the specific account.
+If you selected the **Global** routing option along with your location selections, the **Regions** menu displays all the regions that are globally available in the specific account.
 After selecting a region, you can select any VPC from the **Available connections** menu.
-If you selected **Local** routing, then only the region that corresponds to the selected location is available to select.
+If you selected **Local** routing, then only the region that corresponds to the selected location is available.
 When selected, VPCs available in the local region for your account are displayed.
    {:note}

    A summary of your order is displayed with pricing estimates.